jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 - Port 443 on `ai-box` is fronted by Caddy and protected by auth.
 - The LLM, watchdog, vector store, etc. are **not** bound to host ports.

-You still want to use the web UI (and API) when you’re away from home or the office.
+You still want to use the web UI (and API) when you're away from home or the office.
 There are three sane ways to do that without just forwarding ports from the router:

 1. SSH local tunnel.